-The School of Information Technology & Mathematical Sciences is the largest information and communications technology provider in South Australia and is regarded as one of the leading applied mathematics departments in Australia.
+The School of Information Technology & Mathematical Sciences is one of the largest information and communications technology providers in South Australia and is regarded as one of the leading applied mathematics departments in Australia.

 For prospective undergraduate and postgraduate students, this website provides a range of information that will assist in deciding which degree and career is right for you.